PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 Guppy are sibling outputs with explicit capability sets; none needs Python in order for the Rust program to produce a usable physical circuit and DEM.

-The direct backend deterministically schedules the physical plan under an explicit direct-lowering context and returns a `GeneratedTickProgram` containing the normalized `TickCircuit`, measurement ledger, detector/observable metadata, selected implementation IDs, schedule provenance, and links to logical calls.
+The direct backend deterministically refines the protocol plan under an explicit reference-scheduling context.
+It returns a `ScheduledPhysicalPlan` and a `GeneratedTickProgram` containing the normalized `TickCircuit`, measurement ledger, detector/observable metadata, selected implementation IDs, schedule provenance, and links to logical calls.
 Its TickCircuit is authoritative for that direct route and may be passed to the native DEM builder without compiling or executing Guppy.

-The Guppy backend emits the same physical plan through structured Guppy.
+The Guppy backend emits the same protocol plan through structured Guppy.
 Guppy compilation, QIS lowering, and a selected target/runtime may legally reschedule operations.
 For that route, the executed QIS trace is authoritative for physical gate and measurement order, and DEM construction uses the normalized TickCircuit recovered from the trace following `build_dem_from_guppy`.

+A generic external target backend may instead consume the versioned protocol plan directly.
+It owns final physical-resource binding, placement, routing, target-native operation validation/rebasing, total or refined scheduling, idle insertion, and authoritative target time.
+It returns a `ScheduledPhysicalPlan` and optionally an `ExecutionTrace`; it may reject a semantically valid plan as infeasible but must not change the declared QEC semantics or silently substitute an implementation.

+The native-operation boundary is explicit.
+QEC implementations emit a versioned portable physical vocabulary such as preparation, measurement, one-/two-qubit Clifford operations, classical dependencies, and frame effects.
+An optional `TargetLoweringProfile` may rebase those operations into a target vocabulary, but the selected profile ID, semantic/version fingerprint, parameter conventions, and conformance evidence are recorded.
+The executing backend remains authoritative for the target definition it accepts and rejects unknown operations rather than silently reinterpreting them.
+Target profiles and backends may live outside PECOS while implementing the same serialized, device-independent contract.

 Both routes must make their schedule origin visible—for example, `generated_tick.tick_circuit` with `schedule_source="direct"` versus